 “Minnesotans came together at Carleton College’s Weitz Center in Northfield on Thursday, August 21st to learn about community solar gardens and three projects around the Southeast CERT region.
 This open event was held to educate people about what a few groups in the region are trying and what they have learned from starting community solar garden projects.”
 You can read more about it here.

-As a result of legislative action in 2013 the Minnesota Legislature has made it possible for citizens to come together and become their own community based energy producer with something called a Solar Garden.
+As a result of legislative action in 2013 the Minnesota Legislature has made it possible for citizens to come together and become their own community based energy producer with something called a Solar Garden using solar panel.

 One of my first bills was to make it possible for home owners, farmers, schools, communities or other entities to use a policy developed in California during the 70’s but lost during the Reagan Presidency called a “feed-in-tariff.”
 The policy allows homeowners to invest in renewable energy by being guaranteed a good return on their investment by requiring utilities to purchase their energy at a premium price.
 This policy enabled Germany and some other European countries to become world leaders in development and installation of renewable energy and to move away from other more dangerous energy fuels.
 Germany went on to create a quarter of million new jobs in a booming industry.